SymfonyCasts/netgen-layouts/sfcasts/contentful-page.md

-# Contentful Page
+# Building the Contentful Page

-Coming soon...

-So we now have full control over the content full pages.
-That's thanks to our individual skill layout that we have mapped to the content full pages.
+We now have full control over how the Contentful pages render.
+That's thanks to the "Individual Skill layout" that we mapped to all Contentful "Skill" pages.

-But all we have is this manual H one title.
-How can we render the actual data from content fold?
-So first, if I go to content model and then click on skill, you can see that this actually have has five different fields here.
-And each of these fields has kind of an internal name.
-It's actually almost easier to see on this JSON preview.
+But... all we have is this manual `h1` title.
+How can we render the actual *data* for whatever Contentful Skill we're viewing?

+First, on Contentful's site, if I navigate to "Content Model" and click on "Skill", you can see that every Skill has 5 fields.. and each field has an internal name.
+It's... almost easier to see this via the JSON preview.
 Here we go.
-So there's a title field, it's internal name is title, short description technique, and a few other ones like image and advertisement.
-And advertisement is actually a link to that other type of content.
-Anyways, what I really wanna do is actually print this title here up inside that H one.
-Fortunately, Contentful helped us by adding a new custom block down here at the bottom.
-You can see there's a new one called Contentful Entry Field.
-This allows us to render a single field from the currently selected Contentful entry.
-So I'm gonna move that over here.
-Let's delete d H one.
-We don't need that.
-And importantly on here, there, there's one important thing, it's the field identifier.
-And we're gonna use this field called title.
-And I'm gonna make this an H one

-And the block label's always optional, but I'll include it here.
-All right, perfect.
+So there's a "Title" field, it's internal name is `title`, "Short Description", "Technique", and a few other like Image and Advertisement.
+And Advertisement is actually a link to that *other* type of content.

+## Using the "Contentful Entry Field" Block Type

+Anyways, what we *really* want to do up here is print the *skills* title in the `h1`.
+Fortunately, that *is* possible, thanks to a new *block* type that the Contentful bundle added.
+It's here at the bottom: "Contentful Entry Field".

+This allows us to render a single field from whatever Contentful entry is currently being rendered.
+Let's use one!
+Then delete th old `h1`.

+The new block has one super importantly option: the field identifier.
+Set that to the internal name of the field: `title`.
+And let's make this an `h1`.
+As usual, the block label is optional, but I'll include one.

-Let's try publish and continue editing.
-Move over and awesome.
+Cool!
+Hit publish and continue editing, move over and so cool!
 It's dynamic.
-If I started and if I went to one of the other URLs, one of the other skills, like the basic chop, that works too.
-All right, so let's get fancier.
-I'm going to add a column here.
-Let's move this skill into the column.
-And then I'm gonna give a column that same hero rapper class that we had before.
+If we go to the URL for some *other* skill, like `/basic-chop`, that works too!

+## Adding the Fancy Hero Area

+So let's get fancier.
+Add a column... and move this title inside.
+Can you guess what I'm about to do?
+Give the column that same `hero-wrapper` class that we used earlier.
 And you know what else?
-There's also this, uh, short description.
-I'm gonna render that as text right below here.
-So another content, full entry, I'll put it right there.
-And you see one of the things here is view type.
-We're gonna talk more about that, but you want this to match the type of, uh, content that's coming from content full.
-So, so far, title and this new one short description are string types, and we'll leave that as div.
-All right, let's publish and continue editing.
-See how that looks and oh, I love that.
-Cool.
-Let's add more.
-Every skill has an image, so let's kind of keep it inside of this hero column.
-Let's add another content, full entry
+Each skill has a "Short Description".
+Lets add another entry field block right below.

-At the bottom.
-This one is going to be called image.
-And the type here is gonna be referenced assets.
-And you do have to put a width and height heighten here.
-So I'll do 200 by 200 and let's try that.
-Awesome.
-And let's do one last thing there.
-Let's actually get the content down here.
-So now I'll go below that column.
-I can reuse the same zone or I can use this.
-Zone.
-Zones don't really matter very much in this case.
+Notice that one option for this block is "view type".
+We're going to talk more about that soon, but this should match the "type" of the content that you're pulling from Contentful.
+So far, both `title` and this `shortDescription` are "string" types.And leave that as `div`.

+Testing timer!
+Hit "Publish and continue editing".
+And... let's see how it looks.
+I love that!
+Let's add more!

+## Adding a Contentful Image

+Every skill has an image.
+Inside of that same hero column, add another contentful entry block at the bottom.
+This one will be called `image`... and the *type*  is "referenced assets".
+You *do* need to set a width and height.
+Let's do 200 by 200.
+Publish that... refresh and... we're on a roll!

+*One* last thing there: rendering the full content *below* everything else.
+By the way, we could render the content in the same zone... or use the zone below.
+Zones don't matter much in most case.

+## Using a 2-Column Block

-What I actually want to do is put the kind of like the dr the the main text over here and a little advertisement on the right.
-So to do that I'm going to, for the first time, use a two column setup.
-And I'm gonna make this a 66, 33 so that the left side takes up most of the space.
-And let's put a title inside of the left side here.
-I'm gonna make this be an H three.
-The text will say the technique, so that's like how you do it.
-And then right below that we will add another content, full entry field.
+But let's make this spot more interesting.
+I want to render the skill content on the left and a little advertisement on the right.
+To do that, for the first time, let's use a 2-column block.
+Set this to 66, 33 so that the left side takes up most of the space.
+And then add title to the left side.
+Make it an h3 with the text "The Technique".
+Below this, add the contentful entry field.

-And this one, if I go look over here, yeah, is actually called technique.
-And this is a rich text.
-So if you were to edit this inside of
+This one... if I go check my fields... is called `technique` and it holds rich text.

-Here, you actually see it's like a rich text editor.
-So it's gonna contain html.
-So over here I can say technique only.
-It has a div, but we'll change this to be rich text.
-Then final on this right side, I'm gonna use the last field.
-So content, full entry.
-And this one, if I go back to my content model for a skill and scroll down a bit, it's called advertisement.
-And this one is a referenced entry.
-So this is actually a link when you edit this inside of, uh, here, which you can see is, is actually a reference to another type of, uh, content in here.
-In particular a specific advertisement.
-So a lot of different types of content in here.
-So I'm gonna hit publish and continue editing refresh and sort of awesome <laugh>.
+If you modified it in Contentful, you'd see a rich text editor... and the final value is HTML.
+So, type `technique`, keep it as a `div` and select `Richtext`.

+## Rendering a Related Contentful Entry

+Finally, on the right side, add one more Contentful entry field.
+Look back at the content model for Skills... and scroll down a bit.
+The one we want to use is called `advertisement`, and this is a "Referenced entry" type.

+If you edited a skill, you would see that the Advertisement field would allow you to select from all of the Advertisement content in our system - it's like a database relation.
+Anyways, enter `advertisement`, hit "Publish and continue editing"... refresh and... ok! *Sort* of awesome.
 We need a container to bring those in.
-So let's see.
-We already have this here, so we can say wrapping container there.
-And we can also use a little top margin here.
-So on that same container, I'm gonna add an M Y dash three.
-Save that and much better.
-Now you see this over here says advertisement field is not compatible with this block view.
-Obviously that's something that we are going to need to work on.

-Continental doesn't know how to render that related advertisement, so that's something that we're gonna worry about soon.
-So awesome.
-This doesn't all look perfectly yet, but we're gonna work on that soon.
-Next, let's fix the you URL here.
-So it's slash skills slash mashing.
+We already have a column, so click "Wrap in Container".

+And... yea, this could also use some top margin.
+On that same column, add a class:
+`my-3`.
+Publish this... and reload. *So* much better!
+Though, the Advertisement is just print a URL... not actually rendering an ad.
+That's because Contentful doesn't *know* how to render ads.
+We'll help it soon.

+But first, let's fix our Skill pages by prefixing all URLs with `/skills`.
+That's next.